ispanos/ansible-role-security/README.md

   - Install software to monitor bad SSH access (fail2ban)
   - Configure SSH to be more secure (disabling root login, requiring key-based authentication, and allowing a custom SSH port to be set)
   - Set up automatic updates (if configured to do so)
+  - Create new administrators and adds their public keys.
+All fields must be filled if you decide to create a new user this way.

 There are a few other things you may or may not want to do (which are not included in this role) to make sure your servers are more secure, like: